Automation Olympics with Keynote by Magic Johnson

 Financial institutions face pressure to improve performance and scale their processes rapidly.
 But, the complexities and costs of new technology integration make this prohibitive.

-Automation in the banking sector can speed up operations, cut costs, and eliminate errors – all without changing the underlying systems on which it is implemented.
+Robotic process automation in the banking and financial sector can speed up operations, cut costs, and eliminate errors – all without changing the underlying systems on which it is implemented.
 Through non-invasive deployment within the existing IT architecture, our RPA platform does not disrupt day-to-day operations, and improves the accuracy and efficiency of processes already in place.
 Kryon Robots interact with existing business applications just as humans do, manipulating data within the presentation layer of the existing user interfaces.
 This makes it especially suitable for use on legacy infrastructure, thus enabling financial institutions to achieve greater efficiency without unwanted IT costs.

 Financial organizations risk being overwhelmed by a myriad of costly, repetitive processes that prevent them from meeting growth and profit targets.
 By shifting much of these recurring manual tasks from humans to a virtual workforce, financial organizations remove the burden of this work from their employees, enabling them to focus on higher-value strategic tasks that drive the business.
 Offloading back office tasks to robots can impact everything from operational performance and agility to lowering OPEX.